 He is also head of the body, the church; and He is the beginning, the firstborn from the dead, so that He Himself will come to have first place in everything.

 (a) Head.
 When it comes to the church, Jesus is the Head with a capital H. There is no part of the church where he is not the head.
 Cults form when one person is elevated above others.
 Paul understood this, which is why he often spoke of the unified body of Christ and being connected to Jesus who is the head of the body (Eph.
 1:22–23).
 The Apostle Paul is not the head.
 Nor is the pope or your pastor.
 Jesus is the head.
 Submit to him.

 (b) The body; see entry for 1 Cor.
 12:27.

 (c) The firstborn from the dead.
 Jesus was the first to pass through death into a brand new sort of creation unaffected by death and decay (Rev. 1:5).

 And although you were formerly alienated and hostile in mind, engaged in evil deeds,

 (a) You were formerly alienated.
 Once upon a time, you were apart from the Lord and lacking the Spirit of God (Rom.
 8:9).

 (b) Alienated.
 The word used in scripture to describe a believer’s union with the Lord is koinonia.
 The corresponding word for the unbeliever is apallotrio which means alienated or non-participant.
-Just as an unplugged electrical cord is electrically dead, someone who is disconnected from the spirit of Christ is spiritually dead.
-Although they are spiritual beings designed to bear the Spirit of Christ, they are not “plugged in.”
+Someone who resists the Spirit of life is disconnected from the life of the Spirit.
+Although they are spiritual beings designed to bear the Spirit of Christ, they are not joined to the life-giving Vine.

 yet He has now reconciled you in His fleshly body through death, in order to present you before Him holy and blameless and beyond reproach—